cyberark/secretless-broker/docs/docs/tutorial-tiles/kubernetes/app-dev.md

 We're ready to deploy our application.

-A detailed explanation of the manifest below is in the [Appendix - Secretless Deployment Manifest Explained](#appendix---secretless-deployment-manifest-explained), but isn't needed to complete the tutorial.
+A detailed explanation of the manifest below is in the <a href="/docs/tutorial-tiles/kubernetes/appendix.html"> Appendix - Secretless
+Deployment Manifest Explained </a>, but isn't needed to complete the tutorial.

 To create the **quick-start-application.yml** manifest using the `APPLICATION_DB_NAME` above, run: